 Starting in 2010 with the Intel® Core™ processor family based on the 32nm Intel® microarchitecture, Intel introduced a set of new AES (Advanced Encryption Standard) instructions.
 This processor launch brought seven new instructions.
-As security is a crucial part of our computing lives, Intel has continued this trend and in 2012 and has launched the 3rd Generation Intel® Core® Processors, codenamed Ivy Bridge.
+As security is a crucial part of our computing lives, Intel has continued this trend and in 2012 and has launched the 3rd generation Intel® Core™ processors, codenamed Ivy Bridge.
 Moving forward, 2014 Intel® microarchitecture code name Broadwell will support the RDSEED instruction.

-The following paragraphs provide a high level overview of the Intel® AES-NI extensions and the Intel® Secure Key Instructions (RDRAND and RDSEED.)
+The following paragraphs provide a high level overview of the Intel® AES New Instructions (Intel® AES-NI) extensions and the Intel® Secure Key instructions (RDRAND and RDSEED.)
 This paper will not go into deep technical detail, but will provide a description, where to go for code samples and help, and where to find out more information about the instructions.

 |AES||Advanced Encryption Standard|

 |RNG||Random Number Generator|

 |GCM||Galois Counter Mode|